kopteryx/AEM-3103-Final-Project-2024/README.md

 ![Alternative Text](./Figures/derivatives.png)

 <Time-derivative of height and range for the fitted trajectory>
-This figure shows the derivative of the height and range as a function of time based on the Figure one curve fitting from the Monte Carlo Simulation
+This figure shows the derivative of the height and range as a function of time based on the Figure one curve fitting from the Monte Carlo Simulation.

 ## Graphical Animation